-"RESOLVED, on an advisory basis and not to diminish the role and responsibilities of Ballard's Board of Directors, that the shareholders accept the approach to executive compensation disclosed in Ballard's Circular dated April 8, 2024."
+"RESOLVED, on an advisory basis and not to diminish the role and responsibilities of Ballard's Board of Directors, that the shareholders accept the approach to executive compensation disclosed in Ballard's Circular dated April 7, 2025."

 The Board believes that shareholders should be well informed about and fully understand the objectives, philosophy and principles that it has used to make executive compensation decisions.
-For information regarding Ballard's approach to executive compensation, shareholders should review the section entitled "Executive Compensation - Compensation Discussion and Analysis" appearing below in this Circular.
+For information regarding Ballard's approach to executive compensation, shareholders should review the section entitled "Executive Compensation - Compensation Discussion and Analysis" on page 33.